 Penalties for Late Filing and Late Heavy Vehicle Use Tax Payments

-The IRS will charge businesses a penalty for the late filing of Form 2290 or the late payment of the heavy highway vehicle use tax.
+The IRS will charge businesses a penalty for the late filing of IRS Form 2290 for taxable highway motor vehicles or the late payment of the heavy highway vehicle use tax.
 Interest on late payments is also charged.
 Therefore, if you have missed the August 31 deadline, call your CPA or accountant as soon as possible to minimize penalties and interest.

 It’s essential to understand that these penalties can significantly impact your business’s financial health.
 The penalty for failing to file Form 2290 on time is generally 4.5% of the total tax due, assessed monthly for up to five months.
 Meanwhile, the penalty for late payment is typically 0.5% of the total tax due each month it remains unpaid.
 In addition to these penalties, interest is charged on any unpaid tax at the current federal short-term rate plus 3%.